pablorobba/Proyecto_Individual_STEAM/README.md

 ## ETL

 We were given three datasets in a JSON format, with a lot of unnested data.
-We have to exploit the columns with the unnested data, look for null values, replace them, combina silimar columns with similar data, search and work with duplicated data.
+We have to exploit the columns with the unnested data, look for null values, replace them, combine similar columns with similar data, search and work with duplicated data.
 Process in detail:
 + [ETL_process](https://github.com/pablorobba/STEAM_Individual_Proyect/blob/main/1%20-%20ETL_process.ipynb)

 ## Feature Engineering

 First we made the sentiment analysis function just like was asked, and then we preparated the data for the API analysis.
-We made a csv for every query in the API (two in the case of one query) and cleaned them so the API can work problably.
+We made a csv for every query in the API (two in the case of one query) and cleaned them so the API can work properly.
 Further details here:
 + [Feature_Engineering](https://github.com/pablorobba/STEAM_Individual_Proyect/blob/main/2%20-%20Feature_%20Engineering.ipynb)

 ## API fuction testing

-Here we made the API's functions in a jupyter notebook to taste them easily and to work with them in case of any particular problem while running the API.
+Here we made the API's functions in a jupyter notebook to test them easily and to work with them in case of any particular problem while running the API.
 The complete work here:
 + [API_function_testing](https://github.com/pablorobba/STEAM_Individual_Proyect/blob/main/3%20-%20API_function_testing.ipynb)

 ## API development and deployement

 First of all, we made a virtual enviorment, we installed the libraries.
-Then we chose to work with FastAPI, since it's an easy coding and high performance framework to make APIs.
-Use the same fuctions that we made in the former process, made a presentation function with and HTML and CSS for the main page and then we run the API locally (made a dockerfile for the process).
+Then, we chose to work with FastAPI, since it's an easy coding and high performance framework to make APIs.
+We used the same fuctions that we made in the former process, made a presentation function with and HTML and CSS for the main page and then we run the API locally (made a dockerfile for the process).
 Then we decided to work with Render, as it was sugested.
 Since it's a service with limitations for free users, we decided to put the API in another repository, yo can find it follow the next hyperlink:
 + [API_Repository](https://github.com/pablorobba/API_Steam)
 For the API live deployement, go to this page: https://steamapi-h3u0.onrender.com/ (maybe it can took a bit enter to the page)